srijs/node-redis-function/README.md

 # redis function - redis scripts in javascript

 _Notice: this module is under heavy development and not yet ready for production.
-Also, a great part of the js syntax is not yet supported.n_
+Also, a great part of the js syntax is not yet supported._

 This is an interface for transpiling Javascript functions to [Lua](http://www.lua.org/) code and running them on the [Redis scripting engine](http://redis.io/commands/eval).